datitran/face2face-demo/README.md

 - `file` is the name of the video file from which you want to create the data set.
 - `num` is the number of train data to be created.
 - `landmark-model` is the facial landmark model that is used to detect the landmarks.
+A pre-trained facial landmark model is provided [here](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2).

 Output:

-Two folders `original` and `landmarks` will be created.
+- Two folders `original` and `landmarks` will be created.

+If you want to download my dataset, here is also the [video file](https://u7410512.dl.dropboxusercontent.com/u/7410512/face2face-demo/angela_merkel_speech.mp4) that I used and the generated [training dataset](https://u7410512.dl.dropboxusercontent.com/u/7410512/face2face-demo/dataset.zip) (400 images already split into training and validation).

 #### 3. Train Model